Brian Anderson Player Props: Brewers vs. Pirates

 Brian Anderson At The Plate

-- In 9.1% of his games this season, he has homered, and 3% of his trips to the dish.
+- In 9.0% of his games this year, he has gone deep, and 2.9% of his trips to the plate.

-- Anderson has an RBI in 23 of 77 games this year, with multiple RBI in nine of them.
-He has also driven home three or more of his team's runs in two contests.
+- Anderson has driven home a run in 23 games this year (29.5%), including more than one RBI in 11.5% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.